-Facilitator: Shahin Ghomeshi Email: shahing@COLUMBIA.ab.ca Class Time: 5:30 PM - 9:30 PM (Mon./Wed.)
+Facilitator: Chris Davis Email: chrisd@COLUMBIA.ab.ca Class Time: 5:30 PM - 9:30 PM (Mon./Wed.)
 Room: Building 4, Room 210 Credit: Non-Credit Course Prerequisite: None

 Note: It is the student's responsibility to be familiar with the information contained in the Course Outline and to clarify any areas of concern with the facilitator.